 Pine Cone Bird Feeders

 We love using nature in our play and these pine cones were the perfect base for our bird feeders.
-After exploring the different textures and details of the pine cones, we got busy in smothering them with some high energy foods to help our native birds through the upcoming cooler months.
+After exploring the different textures and details of the pine cones, we got busy smothering them with some high-energy foods to help our native birds through the upcoming cooler months.

 What you need to make your Pine Cone Bird Feeders

 - Bird Seed ( we used some of our pet canary’s seed)